bamyerx/unix-utils/src/head/README.md

 ## Description

-Print the first 10 lines of each argument to standard output.
+Print the first n lines of each argument to standard output.
 If no file is is specified, or if a file is specified as '-', read standard input.
-If a file has fewer than 10 lines, print the entire file.
+If a file has fewer than n lines, print the entire file.

 ## Options